gpkuster/foundry-simple-calculator/README.md

 - ✅ Emits events for each operation
 - ✅ Only admin can change the result manually
 - ✅ Division by zero protection
-- ✅ Full test suite using Foundry
+- ✅ Full test suite using Foundry (100% coverage)

 ## 🧪 Run the tests